DanielChang98/nextjs-blog/posts/new-web-technology.md

 ---
-title: 'Tell us About a Newer Web Technology you Like. '
+title: 'Tell us About a Newer Web Technology you Like'
 date: '3'
 ---